-5.1 The allocation process matches the maximum number of transactions provided that successful subscribers do not pay more than the subscription premium they stated and that successful tenderers receive at least the floor limit they specified.
+- 5.1 The allocation process matches the maximum number of transactions provided that successful subscribers do not pay more than the subscription premium they stated and that successful tenderers receive at least the floor limit they specified. - 5.2 Fundamentals underlying the process are as follows: - in respect of subscription orders, the subscription order specifying the highest subscriber premium will be satisfied first; - in respect of tender orders, the tender order specifying the lowest floor limit will be satisfied first; - subscription orders offering to pay the same subscriber premium are then, between themselves, ranked by time of receipt with the order having the earliest time of receipt being ranked first; - tender orders offering to receive the same floor limit are then, between themselves, ranked by time of receipt with the order having the earliest time of receipt being ranked first; - the time of receipt of revision orders, rather than the time of the original order, will be relevant for the matching process; - successful subscribers will pay the subscriber premium inserted in their order; and - successful tenderers will receive the average tender premium per £ of capacity matched - to calculate the average tender premium, the proceeds paid by the successful subscribers are added together and divided by the amount of capacity matched on the syndicate.

-- 5.2 Fundamentals underlying the process are as follows: - in respect of subscription orders, the subscription order specifying the highest subscriber premium will be satisfied first; - in respect of tender orders, the tender order specifying the lowest floor limit will be satisfied first; - subscription orders offering to pay the same subscriber premium are then, between themselves, ranked by time of receipt with the order having the earliest time of receipt being ranked first; - tender orders offering to receive the same floor limit are then, between themselves, ranked by time of receipt with the order having the earliest time of receipt being ranked first; - the time of receipt of revision orders, rather than the time of the original order, will be relevant for the matching process; - successful subscribers will pay the subscriber premium inserted in their order; and - successful tenderers will receive the average tender premium per £ of capacity matched - to calculate the average tender premium, the proceeds paid by the successful subscribers are added together and divided by the amount of capacity matched on the syndicate. - 5.3 The auction process provides for the maximum amount of capacity to be matched on each syndicate and tenderers all receive the same tender premium.
+- 5.3 The auction process provides for the maximum amount of capacity to be matched on each syndicate and tenderers all receive the same tender premium.
 Subscribers should note that the premium they pay for capacity could be higher or lower than the tender premium received by members disposing of capacity. - 5.4 Issuers need to consider carefully the floor price they place on tender orders.
-Factors to be taken into account include: - A bid with a lower floor price will be ranked before one with a higher floor price, i.e., it will rank earlier in the matching process. - If a capacity offer has been made, the auction price may be lower than the price of the offer.
+Factors to be taken into account include: - ♦ A bid with a lower floor price will be ranked before one with a higher floor price, i.e. it will rank earlier in the matching process. - If a tender is not matched in the auction it may, depending on its floor price, interact with a bilateral transaction in which case the amount receivable by the tenderer will be determined by the price of the bilateral arrangement, not the auction.
+However, the price will not be lower than the floor limit stipulated by the tenderer. - ♦ If a capacity offer has been made, the auction price may be lower than the price of the offer.
 Auction subscribers may include the maker of the offer since, in normal circumstances, the offeror is permitted to enter the auction and acquire capacity at a price equal to or below the offer price.